 This kinetic energy calculator is a tool which helps you assess the energy of motion.
 It is based on the kinetic energy formula, which applies to every object in vertical or horizontal motion.

-The following part of the article will explain:
+The following article will explain:

-- What kinetic energy is
+- What is kinetic energy,

-- How the kinetic energy formula is used
+- How the kinetic energy formula is used,

-- The definition of kinetic energy
+- The definition of kinetic energy,

 Kinetic energy definition